 - They are not practicing social work in Nova Scotia for reasons which may include but are not limited to: maternity leave; paternity or parental leave; long-term disability; long term leave of absence; return to school; inability to secure social work employment; residing out of province; retirement from a social work position.

-The Board of Examiners has a meeting on the fourth Thursday of every month excluding August.
+The Board of Examiners meets every month except August.
+These meetings are usually on the fourth Thursday of the month.

 You can pay online at the time when applying for registration or you can call us with a credit card and we will pay the fee manually for you.
 You can also send us a check or money order.

 9. By what means can I send my documents?

 Your transcript(s) must be received by NSCSW directly from the University in a sealed envelope.